shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 <br>
 ### Visualization 4: Feature Scoring
-A final visualization strategy for open exploration is known as [feature scoring](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/feature_scoring.html#module-ema_workbench.analysis.feature_scoring).
+A final visualization strategy relevant to the open exploration process is known as [feature scoring](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/feature_scoring.html#module-ema_workbench.analysis.feature_scoring).
 Feature scoring is a method for testing the effect that different regressors have on a target variable.
 It is a simple first pass function to help understand the data and to assist with feature selection.

 {% highlight ruby %}
 # FEATURE SCORES EXAMPLE